Trump says he’ll help New York’s Cuomo boost virus testing

-“We will work together to help them secure additional tests,” Trump said.
+“We will work together to help them secure additional tests,” Trump said after Tuesday’s meeting.
 “And we hope that this model will work with the other states as well.”

 Flicking at the hot-and-cold relationship between the two politicians, Cuomo said of their meeting: “It ends the whole back-and-forth and the finger-pointing in a very fair and smart way.”